zeruhur/gist/GIST!.md

 - **Destroy**: to weak/break/damage

-## Object
+## Focus

-There are six possible objects for a spell:
+There are six possible foci for a spell:

 - **Energy**: this include electricity and fire among others.